-- a Press the space bar repeatedly to scroll down, or press q to skip to the end. - b At the end of the agreement, at the prompt, accept the agreement by entering yes. - c At the prompt, launch the Readme file by pressing Enter. - d When prompted to run the package.
-Enter no, then manually launch the installer, for example with
+- a Press the space bar repeatedly to scroll down, or press q to skip to the end. - b At the end of the agreement, at the prompt, accept the agreement by entering yes. - c At the prompt, launch the Readme file by pressing Enter. - D Launch the installation programs by entering the bash command and .bin file name for example bash scalix-12.5.0-GA-enterprise-redhat-intel.bin